quickbrownfox/twitter-convowall/README.md

 [That Internet Party Theme](http://lsemel.github.com/twitter-convowall/example_thatinternetparty.html) - Ready for SXSW, this wall shows tweets with inline embeds

+[Vanilla](http://lsemel.github.com/twitter-convowall/example_vanilla.html) - A plain vanilla theme, ideal for use in boring offices of conservative companies

 # Setting up a wall

 In yoru HTML page, load jQuery and convowall.js.
 Add the wall to your page with a call to $.convowall, like this: